jaymoz/school-21/README.md

 # School-21
-Overview of my projects in School 21.
+Overview of my projects in school 21(42 school).